chaitanya-basava/system_design/lld/src/main/java/com/basava/strategy_pattern/README.md

 ### Use-case:
-Child classes are having same code logic which isn’t implemented by the base code.
-Helps reduce code redundancy.
+Child classes are having same code logic which isn’t implemented by the base code or is different from the base code.
+In this case all such child classes will have to implement the same logic, which is a code duplication.
+That's where Strategy pattern comes into picture.

 ### Problems
 code duplication keeps increasing when scaling with more child classes